SuzukaDev/suzukadev.github.io/content/articles/about-me/index.es.md

 <!-- When working with others, I'm very flexible and I rarely have a bossy/demanding attitude.
 Even though, I have no problem 'standing up' if I know at 100% that something will lead to a fail or should be changed.
 But overall, I think a good and kind work ambience is always important. -->

-Cuando trabajo en grupo, soy muy flexible.
+Cuando trabajo en grupo, soy muy **flexible**.
 Rara vez soy muy demandante.
 No suelo tener ganas de llevar la razón.
 Aunque si sé al 100% que algo está mal, o que va a dar problemas, tampoco tengo problemas en "plantarme" y comentarlo sin problema.

 <!-- I also respect deeply others' work.
 Even though, I can also be very critic if the other person is willing or allows me to be, since at the end a good critizise offers the possibility to grow. -->